Mission of the Palm Harbor Library

 The following are examples of behaviors (but not limited to) that seriously interfere with the activities normally associated with the use of a public library and are prohibited in Palm Harbor Library:

-- Disturbing or annoying anyone by loud/unreasonable noise or movement, including, but not limited to, using audible devices without headphones, or with headphones set at a volume that disturbs others
+- Disturbing or annoying anyone by loud/unreasonable noise or movement, including, but not limited to, using audible devices without headphones, or with headphones set at a volume that disturbs others.
+Cell phones and pagers are to be placed on vibrate feature.
+Cell phone conversations are permissible if conducted in a normal speaking voice.
+All other conversations are to be held either in the foyer or outside of the building

 - Having body odor or personal hygiene that is offensive or that interferes with others’ use of the library